List of Marvel Comics characters: I: Idyll the Future Seer

 Idyll the Future Seer was an Arakkii Omega-level mutant and the daughter of High Mutant Prophet Idyll who shared her father's precognitive abilities and succeeded him on the Great Ring of Arakko.
-At some point, her tongue was cut out by Tarn the Uncaring after her prophecy regarding the reunification of Krakoa and Arakko.
-When the Eternal Uranos attacked Arakko, Isca the Unbeaten, compelled by her powers, defected to the Eternals and killed Idyll.
+When Uranos attacks Arakko, Isca the Unbeaten, compelled by her powers, defects to the Eternals and kills Idyll.

 Iguana

 Iguana is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Spectacular Spider-Man #32 (July 1979), and was created by Bill Mantlo and Jim Mooney.

-Iguana is a normal iguana who was infused with part of Curt Connors' life-force and memories following an accident with his bio-enervator machine, gaining the ability to assume a humanoid form during the night.

-In subsequent appearances, he battles Spider-Man.
+An accident that occurred while Dr. Curt Connors was experimenting with a bio-enervator machine upon an ordinary iguana endowed the iguana with part of Connors' life force and memories, as well as the personality and powers of Connors' alter-ego, the Lizard.
+Iguana became a humanoid reptile with superhuman strength, hypnotic powers, and the ability to mentally control other reptiles.
+Iguana hypnotized Connors to make him forget what happened.
+The Iguana would stalk the night, but returned to its normal form during the day and stayed in its cage.

-During the "Hunted" storyline, Iguana is abducted by Taskmaster and Black Ant for Kraven the Hunter's "Great Hunt" and killed by Arcade's Hunter-Bots.
+During the "Hunted" storyline, Iguana is abducted for Kraven the Hunter's "Great Hunt".
+He is killed by one of Arcade's Hunter-Bots during a test run of the robot.